Easy Guide to Opening a Swimming Pool for the Season

 Things you will need to open your pool

-Here is a list of everything you will need for pool startup to ensure this gets done as quickly as possible.
+Here is a list of everything you need for pool startup to ensure this gets done quickly.
 Here’s what you will need:

 • A soft brush